MozMM/MovieRater/README.md

 ### Project goals met:
 - Integrated calls to [The Movie Database API](themoviedb.org) for listing data.
 - Wrote backend API to store and serve rating data from site users.
+- Wrote Jest testing for backend, store, and utils.
 - Next to do: jest-dom testing.

 ### Things to note: